MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/app-remoting-api-behavior-in-different-scenarios.md

 - Select **Holographic remoting remote app feature group** and make sure that **Initialize XR on Startup** isn't selected.
 - Click the Play button.

-This can be used to test the above remote app's functionality without building it and connect to a "Holographic Remoting Player App" that runs on the HoloLens.
+This can be used to test the above remote app's functionality without building it in regular play mode and connect to a "Holographic Remoting Player App" that runs on the HoloLens.

 3.**Holographic Remoting for Play Mode**:
 - In Unity, on the menu bar, select **Mixed Reality** > **Remoting** > **Holographic Remoting for Play Mode.**